tcampbel22/transcendence/README.md

 npm run dev in the root = dev mode.
-Make sure you have .env files in each service and npm installs done make (basic) = production
+Make sure you have .env files in each service and npm installs done Also, frontend has now two .env's you can just "cp env.development .env.develpment" and same for production or modify the variables make (basic) = production